Posts Tagged 'transition math'

 COMMENTS: As always, comments are welcome, provided they remain on topic.

 I'm Dr. Keith Devlin, a mathematician at Stanford University.
-In fall 2012, I gave my first free, open, online math course and this spring I am giving my second.
+I gave my first free, open, online math course in fall 2012, and have been offering it twice a year since then.
 This blog chronicles my experiences as they happen.

 Twitter Updates